kumahq/kuma/docs/madr/decisions/009-tracing-policy.md

 ```

 There are still open discussions about how exactly we can best represent these
-sum types, for example `kind: zipkin` vs `zipkin: ...`, but we chose the union
+sum types, for example `kind: zipkin` vs `zipkin: ...`, but we chose the field
-type discriminated by field name.
+name discriminator option as above.

 ### `targetRef`